KBicks/CMEECourseWork/Project/Data/readme.md

-*This directory contains data files.
-This readme is present to maintain directory structure as data has yet to be compiled.*
+*This directory contains data files required for running the code files for this project.*